georou/keepassxc-selinux/README.md

 * Deny network access to the program
 * Isolate the password file (.kdbx) from other programs on the system

 A key note to know is because private types are used for the password file, it breaks the convention of SELinux that unconfined has access to everything.
-Also confining unconfined_t goes against convention.
-A future branch will have better support for staff_t instead.
+Also confining unconfined_u goes against convention.
+A future branch will have better support for staff_u instead.

 The policy works as inteded to achieve the above goals as a GUI application.
 However, see below

 ### Current caveats:

-* Policy is designed with the assumption that the user is using unconfined_u (which is standard on Fedora out-of-the-box)
+* Policy is designed with the assumption that the user is using unconfined_u (which is standard on Fedora out-of-the-box).
+Staff_u is also supported, remove unconfined from the policy if desired.
 * Moving the .kdbx away from the home directory needs to have `restorecon` run to restore its private label: keepassxc_db_t
 * Using another window manager apart from i3wm will possibly need other permissions and is untested
 * Auto-type under i3wm doesn't work, keepassxc bug see here: https://github.com/keepassxreboot/keepassxc/issues/457